pythonkenyard/TDBuploader/README.md

 ### Running
 https://adamtheautomator.com/wp-content/uploads/2021/01/ALT_D_PowerShell.gif
-you need to open cmd/powershell window in the folder or cd to the location then:
+you need to open cmd/powershell window **in the folder** or cd to the location then type:
 python main.py

 Note 1st setup will ask you for your announce tracker and save this to file.